Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

    add explicit output-device / channel-layout / downmix policy.
 4. Add an Android backend to `oxideav-sysaudio` (or another Sanctuary Android audio implementation) before enabling real A/V playback there.
-5. Rebuild/switch the active HLS session when the selected fixed quality changes, then add ABR once the source layer can switch safely during playback.
+5. Make fixed HLS quality changes media-time-safe (seek the replacement session to the current position, then move the reopen off the UI thread); add ABR only after that source/session switching boundary is robust.
 6. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.